elestilo/el./wc_get_orders-and-WC_Order_Query.md

 **customer**

-Accepts a string or an integer: Customer's billing email or customer id.
+Accepts a string or an integer: The order's billing email or customer id.

 ```
 // Get orders by customer with email 'woocommerce@woocommerce.com'.